NUGA Games: UNIPORT dominate athletics - Nigeria Today

 NUGA Games: UNIPORT dominate athletics

-The athletics are being staged at the Aper Aku Stadium in Makurdi.
+The News Agency of Nigeria (NAN) reports that athletics are being staged at the Aper Aku Stadium in Makurdi.

 The institution won its first medal in the women’s 200m through Idamadu Oghenefejiro, who finished the race in 23.75 secs beating another UNIPORT contender, Etim Alphosus who returned 24.08secs to settle for silver.